 Please see the full list of Imperial's Networks and Centres of Excellence and Global Institutes

-A podcast with The Centre for Environmental Policy’s Professor Jim Skea Co-Chair of Working Group III of the Intergovernmental Panel of Climate Change (IPCC) and The Grantham’s Institute’s Alyssa Gilbert, Director of Policy and Translation discuss net zero carbon by 2050.
+A podcast with The Centre for Environmental Policy’s Professor Jim Skea (at the time of recording Co-Chair of Working Group III of the Intergovernmental Panel of Climate Change (IPCC)) and The Grantham’s Institute’s Alyssa Gilbert, Director of Policy and Translation discuss net zero carbon by 2050.

 For more 'Low Carbon Conversations' see the Energy Future Labs Podcast series, Imperial’s global energy institute.

 The Institute of Molecular Science and Engineering - You can watch our annual lecture, highlight seminars, and all our webinars on antimicrobial resistance, greener plastic future and next generation batteries on our YouTube channel